annsudo/katacoda-scenarios/Monolithic to micro services/step1.md

 ## What are we building?

-We will be working with a small Podcast-java application that will display a list of Podcast: name, descripton and rating.
+We will be working with a small Podcast-java application that will display a list of Podcast: name, description and rating.

 ## Code and templates